CoderOneHQ/dungeons-and-data-structures/README.md

 - UC Engineering Society
 - Rootbeer
 - Datawizards

+# Setup and Installation
+New here?
+Check out the [documentation](https://bit.ly/aisportschallenge) or join us on [Discord](https://discord.gg/NkfgvRN)

 ### Prerequisites
 This is a `python` project and valid Python3 installation is required to run it.